hughec1329/285_H2/README.md

 242_H2
 ======

-MGT 285 H02 - cell phone usage
+# MGT 285 H02 - cell phone usage

-==story ideas - angles
+##story ideas - angles

-cell phone makers
+- cell phone makers
-cell service providors.
+- cell service providors.
-NEED strong conclusion - stress what impact will be.
+- NEED strong conclusion - stress what impact will be.

-==models
+##models

-only comment on ONE model, others in appendix to explain how we got to that conclusion. # S curve (logistic) try # diff # linear.
+- only comment on ONE model, others in appendix to explain how we got to that conclusion. # S curve (logistic)
+ - try # diff # linear.